Widespread Western Snow Brings Dazzling Vistas And Dangerous Roads

 As always, the best way to check road conditions is by calling 209/372-0200 (then 1, 1). pic.twitter.com/whVLqP6wWK

-By the time the system moves into the East by Thursday night, Chenard says warmer air means it will turn mostly to rain.
+By the time the system moves into the East as of Thursday night, Chenard says, warmer air means it will turn mostly to rain.